This recipe for devils food cake makes for an absolutely sensational birthday treat.

-In fact, it is almost always the birthday goodie my kids choose for me to make for them when their special day rolls around.
+In fact, devils food cake is almost always the birthday goodie my kids choose for me to make for them when their special day rolls around.

-The moistness of the cake combined with the nutrient loaded butter frosting I posted about recently makes for a melt in your mouth experience your child (and you) won’t soon forget!
+The inherent moistness of devils food cake combined with the nutrient loaded butter frosting I posted about recently makes for a melt in your mouth experience your child (and you) won’t soon forget and neither will the birthday party guests!

 Soaking is one of the three traditional ways our ancestral cultures prepared their grains.
 The great thing about traditional preparation of grains is that you eat far less when these foods are prepared this way because they are more filling and nutritious.
 When a food is more nutritious, you need to eat much less to feel full and feel satisfied for longer periods of time.

-For those of you who try this recipe for yourselves, please email me to let me know how you like it!
+For those of you who try this devils food cake recipe for yourselves, please email me to let me know how you like it!

 1 cup unsweetened cocoa powder (you may substitute 1 cup carob powder and 1 TBL chocolate extract)